June 26, 2017

 - Prescribed health aids (§ 600.5451(1)(a)(v))

 This list is not exclusive.
 Other exemptions exist.
-Additionally, the law is subject to conditions that you must meet, and changes periodically.
+Additionally, the law is subject to conditions that you must meet and changes periodically (the next change is scheduled to occur on April 1, 2020).
 You should verify this list independently to ensure accuracy and compliance, or meet with a local bankruptcy attorney.

 Questions for Your Attorney